purefunctor/purescript-dissect/README.md

   → Either (Tuple j (q c j)) (p c)
 ```

-Its left path describes plucking out a value from some
+Its left path describes plucking out a value from some `Functor` and
-`Functor`{.verbatim} and returning its dissection paired with its inner
-value `j`{.verbatim}, or it returns the same `Functor`{.verbatim}
+returning its dissection paired with its inner value `j`, or it returns
-containing some value `c`{.verbatim}; its right path on the other hand
+the same `Functor` containing some value `c`; its right path on the
-takes a dissection and a value to fill it with, and has the same return
+other hand takes a dissection and a value to fill it with, and has the
-choice as the left path.
-There also exists the `pluck`{.verbatim} and
+same return choice as the left path.
+There also exists the `pluck` and
-`plant`{.verbatim} helper functions for choosing paths more elegantly:
+`plant` helper functions for choosing paths more elegantly:

 ``` purescript
 pluck ∷ ∀ p q c j.
 Dissect p q ⇒ p j → Either (Tuple j (q c j)) (p c)